LAST UPDATED: May 27, 2022

-The Society for Cardiovascular and Angiography Interventions (SCAI), the world-leading society for interventional and invasive cardiology, announced the launch of its new scientific journal: the Journal of the Society for Cardiovascular Angiography and Interventions (JSCAI) in May of 2022.
+The Society for Cardiovascular and Angiography Interventions (SCAI), the world-leading society for interventional and invasive cardiology, launched its scientific journal: the Journal of the Society for Cardiovascular Angiography and Interventions (JSCAI) in January of 2022.

 JSCAI aims to provide the latest clinical research, first-in-human studies, and other original research on interventional therapies, diagnostic modalities, and innovations across the spectrum of ischemic heart disease, complex coronary disease, pediatric and adult congenital heart disease, structural and valvular disease, and peripheral vascular disease.
 It is the home for all SCAI clinical guidelines, expert consensus documents, and position statements.